 Article VIII: Affiliations

 This Association shall be associated with The Ohio State Beekeepers Association, Inc. and shall actively support this organization.
 The President may nominate a delegate for the position of trustee, in accordance with the Bylaws of The Ohio State Beekeepers Association, Inc. Said delegate shall hold membership with this Association and with The Ohio State Beekeepers Association Inc.

 The fiscal year of the Association shall begin on the first day of January and end on the last day of December.
 The Association shall use a cash basis for accounting purposes.

 Right to Act: No officer or member has the right to incur any debt or become involved in any business under the title or by implying the title of this Association in any way unless given full authority to do so by the Board of Directors.

-Ratification: This constitution shall be ratified by a 2/3 majority vote of all members in good standing, that are present at a regular business meeting provided the constitution has been presented and read in at least one previous meeting and upon appropriate notice given.
+Ratification: This Constitution shall be ratified by a 2/3 majority vote of all members in good standing, that are present at a regular business meeting provided the Constitution has been presented and read in at least one previous meeting and upon appropriate notice given.

 Article 1 – Membership

 Any person or family may become a member upon payment of annual dues.
 All adults and dependents shall be named by the applicant at the time of the application.
 Current contact information, including emails for each voting member, shall be provided upon payment of dues.

 The membership classes shall be as follows: Individual, Family and Honorary Lifetime Membership.

 An Individual membership shall be for one person only.